 1990: The Life Guards deploy to the Gulf for Operation Desert Storm in Challenger 1 tanks.
 They take part in the land war, finishing up astride the Kuwait City to Basra highroad.

 1991: The Options for Change Defence Review creates a Union between The Life Guards and The Blues & Royals.
 Each regiment reduced to two reconnaissance squadrons based in Windsor as part of the Household Cavalry Regiment (HCR) and one squadron committed to mounted ceremonial duties in London as part of the Household Cavalry Mounted Regiment (HCMR).

-HCR has recently been one of the most frequently deployed British Army “Battle Groups” in the Balkans, Iraq and Afghanistan.
+HCR has recently been one of the most frequently deployed British Army “Battle Groups” in the Balkans, Iraq, Afghanistan and Eastern Europe.